cashubtc/cashu-feni/README.md

 written down by Ruben Somsen [here](https://gist.github.com/RubenSomsen/be7a4760dd4596d06963d67baf140406).
 The database mechanics and the Lightning backend uses parts from [LNbits](https://github.com/lnbits/lnbits-legend).

-Please read the [Cashu](https://github.com/callebtc/cashu) documentation.
+Please read the [Cashu](https://github.com/callebtc/cashu) documentation for more detailed information.

+This project aims to replicate the python mint implementation of cashu.

 # Install